Ames Brothers: Biography

-The group sang on Robert Q. Lewis's radio program until it was cut from one hour to 15 minutes.
-In late February 1949 they began performing on Sing It Again, a musical quiz program on CBS radio.
+The group performed on Robert Q. Lewis's radio program until it was cut from one hour to 15 minutes.
+In late February 1949, they began performing on Sing It Again, a musical quiz program on CBS radio.

-The brothers were swept into national top billing with their first hit record, "Rag Mop", in January 1950.
-Doing radio shows for free at times, just for the experience, they later became regulars on such shows as Arthur Godfrey and His Friends.
+In January 1950, the brothers were swept into national top billing with their first hit record, "Rag Mop".
+Appearing on radio shows for no pay at times, just for the experience, they later became a regular Arthur Godfrey and His Friends.
 One of the first acts to appear on the original The Ed Sullivan Show when it was known as Toast of the Town, the foursome made their debut with him when the show was telecast live from Wanamaker's Department Store.

-Soon, the Ames Brothers were the top paid group in nightclubs and supper clubs everywhere and their popularity on television was nationwide.
+The Ames Brothers were soon the top paid group in nightclubs and supper clubs everywhere and their popularity on television was nationwide.
 In 1956, they starred in their own syndicated TV program, The Ames Brothers Show, sponsored by RC Cola and broadcast on Friday nights.
 It was the first syndicated TV show to be broadcast in foreign countries.
 The brothers also appeared on ABC's The Pat Boone Chevy Showroom.

 The Ames Brothers recorded prodigiously and notched up 49 US chart entries, 21 of them on the Coral label before signing with RCA Victor in 1953.
 After a 15 year career, the quartet disbanded in 1963, but Ed Ames continued with a successful singing and acting career, including playing Daniel Boone's sidekick, Mingo, on the popular Daniel Boone television series.